Kat-zorn/Kat-zorn.github.io/blogs/003-Building-a-Basic-SAT-Solver.md

 }
 ```

 This is the final improvement that I will show you, but I hope that you take away that there is a lot to be learned about SAT solvers, and that they are a really interesting tool to have, even for non-mathematicians.
-But most importantly, that they are demystified and have become a concrete piece of software to you, instead of just a weird, mathematical concept that has something to do with $P = NP$.
+But most importantly, that they are demystified and have become a concrete piece of software to you, instead of just a weird, mathematical concept that has something to do with $$P = NP$$.

 ## Other things that I want to mention